AGHuhn/CDC_C4D/README.md

 - multi detector setups
 - trigger module for popular commercial CE-Systems

-All importat information is included in
+All importat information is included in the CDC_manual.pdf

 The Folder [Hardware](https://github.com/AGHuhn/CDC_C4D/tree/main/Hardware) provides:
 - A list of all needed parts